puzzlepeaches/ffufw/README.md

 go install github.com/ffuf/ffuf/v2@latest
 ```

 Wordlists, if not already present on your system will be downloaded on the first run to the directory `~/.ffufw/wordlists/`.
 For a list of all wordlists downloaded, see `cmd/wordlists/storage.go`.
-Custom wordlists are not currently supported.
+A single custom wordlist is also supported and can be specified using the `-w` flag.

 ## Usage